The Parish of South Lafford

-This event took place on 15 September and gave a unique opportunity to join our expert volunteers on a combined tour of St Denys’ church following its recent restoration and to learn about its most famous resident, the explorer George Bass.
+This event gave a unique opportunity to join expert volunteers on a combined tour of St Denys’ church following its recent restoration and learn about its most famous resident, the explorer George Bass.
 There was also a guided tour of the historic parkland.

 A guided walk of historic places around Aswarby Park took place on Sunday 21st October, the guides were Nicholas and George Playne.
 The walk was well attended and the weather was kind with it being a lovely sunny autumn day.

 September 2018 Celebration Service at St Denys' Church, Aswarby